FreshRSS/FreshRSS/docs/en/developers/01_First_steps.md

 ## Naming

-All the code elements (functions, classes, methods and variables) must describe their usage in concise way.
+All code elements (functions, classes, methods and variables) must describe their usage succinctly.

 ### Functions and variables

-They must follow the "snake case" convention.
+Functions and variables must follow the "snake case" naming convention.

 ```php
 // a function